 Establishing causal linkages between the nutrient inputs from Piney Point and the severity of the K. brevis bloom observed in Tampa Bay this year is difficult in the absence of more quantitative results or mechanistic tools to support understanding.
 Occurrence of this species has historically been spatially distinct, with blooms originating in subsurface water offshore on the West Florida Shelf (Liu et al., 2016; Steidinger, 1975; Weisberg et al., 2019, 2014) and occasionally occurring at bloom concentrations in lower and middle Tampa Bay.
 Although bloom concentrations in 2021 were extreme, historical blooms have been observed in Tampa Bay with notable events occurring in 1971 (Steidinger and Ingle, 1972), 2005 (Flaherty and Landsberg, 2011), and recently in 2018 (Skripnikov et al., 2021).
 Seasonal persistence in Gulf waters in southwest Florida can vary between years, with some blooms lasting as short as a few weeks, while others have been present for longer than a year (the 2018 bloom lasted sixteen months, Skripnikov et al., 2021).
-Severity in estuaries is typically less than Gulf waters as K. brevis is limited to higher salinity.
+Severe K. brevis blooms are rarer in estuaries because high abundances are most common at higher salinities typical of coastal or oceanic waters (Steidinger et al., 1998; Villac et al., 2020).
 Contributing factors in 2021, such as low rainfall preceding the bloom and varying wind patterns, created conditions that were favorable for growth of K. brevis in Tampa Bay.
 However, the results suggest a likely scenario that residual nutrients from the Piney Point release, or indirectly through nutrients made available from the growth and decomposition of other primary producers (e.g., diatoms, macroalgae) stimulated by inputs from Piney Point, were sufficiently available to allow growth of K. brevis to the concentrations observed in July (also see Medina et al., 2020).
 Daily simulation results from the Tampa Bay Coastal Ocean Model (Chen et al., 2019, 2018) suggested that the plume was widespread throughout the bay and persisted for many months after the release ceased at Port Manatee.
 Plume dispersal also suggested that both open-water and back-bay habitats were exposed to nutrient concentrations sufficient to stimulate phytoplankton production.
-Although Piney Point did not cause red tide (i.e., it originates in the Gulf of Mexico), the events of 2021 created conditions in Tampa Bay conducive for the extreme bloom concentrations observed in July.
+Although Piney Point did not cause red tide (i.e., it originates in the Gulf of Mexico), the events of 2021 may have created conditions in Tampa Bay conducive for the extreme bloom concentrations observed in July.
+Similarly, recent studies have highlighted the role of anthropogenic forcing in increasing bloom intensity in southwest Florida (Medina et al., 2022, 2020).